ximarketing/ximarketing.github.io/server/intranet/README.md

 `/games/negotiation/`.
 Add future game cards to the `GAMES` tuple in `portal.py`; do not hand-code additional cards.

+The portal header mirrors the public site's Palatino typography, spacing, language selector, and light/dark theme control.
+English, Simplified Chinese, and Traditional Chinese are translated in place by the same-origin static `/intranet.js` served from `portal.py`; no third-party scripts or fonts are loaded.
+The session cookie remains `HttpOnly`, so client-side presentation code cannot read it.
+The public site's Intranet link carries the selected `?lang=` value across the subdomain boundary because browser storage is origin-scoped.

 The public Caddy instance terminates HTTPS and connects only to a rate-limited nginx gateway on `ximarketing_intranet_edge`.
 The gateway connects to the Python password portal on the separate `ximarketing_intranet_app` network.